Here's where Canadians can now watch the top-tier English football league.

 When will "Spider-Man: No Way Home" be available for on demand purchase or rental in Canada?

-Spider-Man: No Way Home is currently available for digital purchase pre-order on the Apple TV / iTunes Store, Cineplex Store, Microsoft Movies & TV, starting at around $24.99 (but varying by retailer), and can be "added to wishlist" on the Google Play Movies & TV store.
+Spider-Man: No Way Home is now available for digital purchase and rental through Amazon's Prime Video Store, the Apple TV / iTunes Store, Cineplex Store, Google Play Movies & TV, Microsoft Movies & TV, and likely elsewhere starting at around $24.99 to purchase and $5.99 to rent, but varying slightly by retailer.
 (All prices in this article are in Canadian dollars before applicable sales taxes.)

 Sony is reported to hold those rights in perpetuity provided the studio releases a new movie featuring the Spider-Man characters at least once every five years and nine months, regardless of any other transactions like The Walt Disney Company's acquisition of Marvel in 2009.